Why Study Abroad?

 Build Language Skills in an Immersive Environment

 If you've ever taken a class in another language, you know how difficult it is at first to remember even the most basic vocabulary and phrases.
-Perhaps you think you're not smart enough to master Spanish, confident enough to try Arabic, or brave enough to even consider learning Japanese.
+Perhaps you think you're not talented enough to master Spanish, confident enough to try Arabic, or brave enough to even consider learning Japanese.
 The only sure-fire method to work toward fluency in another language is not found in a book, podcast, or DVD--it's found abroad!
-Immerse yourself in another culture for a period of time, soaking up its food, literature, ideas, sights, and sounds, and you will discover that you're smart, confident, and brave enough to learn any language.
+Immerse yourself in another culture for a period of time, soaking up its food, literature, ideas, sights, and sounds, and you will discover that you're talented, confident, and brave enough to learn any language.
 Whether you want to pick up a double major or a minor, converse with your international friends in their native language, or set yourself apart on the job market, study abroad can help you say ¡Adios! to your language-learning fears.

 Distinguish Yourself the Job Market